-Essex Wildlife Trust has taken the difficult decision to close Thorndon Nature Discovery Centre to prioritise the welfare of our staff, volunteers and members of the public and sadly we have cancelled all of our events until the end of June.
-Essex County Council has also taken the decision to close Thorndon Park to help stop the spread of the virus.
+Essex Wildlife Trust has taken the difficult decision to close Thorndon Nature Discovery Centre to prioritise the welfare of our staff, volunteers and members of the public and sadly we have cancelled all of our events until the end of August.

 Please read the Trust’s latest statement on COVID-19 here.

 Thank you for your support and patience, we look forward to welcoming you back to the centre as soon as we can.

 Parking informationPlease note there is an hourly rate parking charge that goes toward the maintenance of the park.
 This is enforced by Essex County Council.
 Season tickets are available – please ask for details at the Countryside Centre.

 Grazing animalsSheep, goats and cattle.

 Please note as of May 2020, the Gruffalo trail is currently undergoing maintenance and will not be on show at the park

 Various routes around the park with most being wheelchair and buggy friendly.
 Please contact the visitor centre for further details.

 Opening timesThe visitor centre will be closed until further notice.